amit-kandar/response-handler/examples/production.md

         labels:
           severity: critical
         annotations:
-          summary: "Service is down"
+          summary: 'Service is down'
-          description: "{{ $labels.instance }} has been down for more than 1 minute"
+          description: '{{ $labels.instance }} has been down for more than 1 minute'
 ```

 ## Deployment Script